tholian-network/stealth/README.md

 The Stealth Browser is both a `Browser` and `Stealth`, which is a Web Scraper/Proxy that can serve its own User Interface that is implemented in HTML5 and CSS3.

+- It is secure by default, without compromise.
+It only supports `DNS via HTTPS`, and uses explicitely `https://` first, and fallsback to `http://` only when necessary and only when the website was not MITM-ed.

+- It offers intelligent wizards on errors that help fix it.
+A `DNS` host cache wizard, a web archive download assistant, or a web site mode configuration assistant will help the user to automate everything based on rules, not based on situations.

 - It is peer-to-peer and always uses the most efficient way to share resources and to reduce bandwidth.